In a Nutshell:

 All massage times default to a twenty-minute duration.
 But it can be adjusted to either ten or thirty minutes at your preference.

-This is not as robust an implementation as you find in other chairs, which allow for more fine-grained control over massage times.
+This is not as robust an implementation as you find in other chairs, which allows for more fine-grained control over massage times.
 Even so, the fact that massage times are adjustable at all is a net positive for the design.

 Amazingly Simple Remote

 You can tell that the folks at Infinity put some extra time and effort into the design and layout of the remote.
 This is because despite having a number of features on offer, the Infinity Iyashi zero gravity massage chair is still one of the easiest to use that we’ve ever come across.

-In addition to the fact that there’s no significant learning curve involved, the company has even provided an app-driven interface for both iOS and Android devices that allow you to control the chair via your smartphone.
+In addition to the fact that there’s no significant learning curve involved, the company has even provided an app-driven interface for iOS and Android devices that allows you to control the chair via your smartphone.

-It takes a few extra steps to get the app set up and installed.
+Getting the app set up and installed takes a few extra steps.
 And honestly, after trying both the remote and the app, you’ll probably find the app to be more convenient.

 Even if you don’t, however, you’ll have no trouble at all navigating your way to any feature you want from the remote provided.
 A genuinely excellent job by Infinity!

 Pros & Cons of the Infinity Iyashi Massage Chair

 As you can see from our Infinity Iyashi massage chair review to this point, this model has a lot to offer to a broad swath of the market.
-It delivers enough massage benefits on tap to thrill chronic pain sufferers, but gentle enough to be fantastic for casual users as well.
+It delivers enough massage benefits on tap to thrill chronic pain sufferers but is also gentle enough to be fantastic for casual users.

 It’s also suitable for people for whom space is a concern.
 And, of course, taller users will be thrilled to find such a full-featured chair that will accommodate them.

 Having said that, as good as the chair is, there’s always room for improvement.

-Other than that, though, we can’t find any faults with the design.
+Other than that, we can’t find any faults with the design.
 It’s rock solid.

 Infinity Iyashi Review Conclusion